 The Duke Libraries have a website describing resources available to students completing an honors project: https://library.duke.edu/services/undergraduate/honors.
 GSF students are encouraged to early in the process review archival sources relevant to their interests available at the The Sallie Bingham Center for Women’s History and Culture on West Campus: https://library.duke.edu/rubenstein/bingham.
 Students are encouraged to set up a meeting with a staff member to learn what might be available that is relevant to their interests.

-- The final thesis will be evaluated by a three-person committee consisting of the thesis advisor, the second reader, and the DHP (or a third GSF faculty member if the DHP is directing or second reader).
-This committee will evaluate the thesis, agree on a grade, and file a brief written assessment of its merits with the DHP based on the Honors Rubric.
+- The final thesis will be evaluated by a three-person committee consisting of the thesis advisor, the second reader, and the DUS.
+If the DUS is either the thesis advisor or the second reader, the third committee member will be the Department Chair.
+(In the case that both the DUS and Chair are involved as advisor or reader, a third member of the GSF core faculty will serve as a committee member).
+This committee will evaluate the thesis, agree on a grade, and file a brief written assessment of its merits with the DUS based on the Honors Rubric.

 - Students who have continued to be successful in GSF courses and completed a thesis that earned a B+ or above will be awarded one level, Distinction.